spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-gitlab-self-hosted-managed-project.md

 ## Connect Spryker Code Upgrader using GitLab access token

-To connect the Upgrader manually using a Gitlab access token, follow the steps.
+To connect the Upgrader manually using a Gitlab access token, take the following steps.

 ## Prerequisites